todds6346/todds6346/README.md

 - 👋 Hi, I’m @todds6346
 - 👀 I’m interested in Crypto.
-- 🌱 I’m currently learning about Sora by OpenAI.
+- 🌱 I’m currently learning about Sora by OpenAI, will it be open-sourced.
 - 💞️ I’m looking to collaborate on AI projects.
 - 📫 How to reach me todds6346ATgmail.com